SAP-samples/cloud-cap-samples/README.md

 ## Known Issues

 None

 ## How to obtain support

+Check out the documentation on https://cap.cloud.sap.
 In case you find a bug, or you need additional support, please open an issue [here](https://github.com/SAP-samples/cloud-cap-samples/issues/new) in GitHub.

 ## To-Do (upcoming changes)